goatandsheep/McMaster_Notes/earth_sci_1g03.md

 ##Maps

-* use millimetres
+###Cross-Section

-**Cross-section**: a graph or 2D slice of a topological map to identify elevation changes across a line
+> A graph or 2D slice of a topological map to identify elevation changes across a line

 To draw *cross-sections*: